codurance/site/src/_posts/2019-08-08-seven-testing-sins.md

     User upgradedUser = service.upgrade(someBasicUser);

-    assertThat(upgradedUser.name(), is(expectedUserAfterUpgrading));
+    assertThat(upgradedUser, is(expectedUserAfterUpgrading));
 }
 ```

 Now we are comparing the user that is upgraded against what we expect the object to look like after being upgraded.
+In
+order to do this you will need the object being compared (`User`) to have overridden `equals` and `hashCode`.

 ## Magic values
 Have you ever looked at a number or a string and wondered what it represents?
 I have and those precious seconds of